 Largest company by market capitalization — Vingroup (conglomerate): $15 billion

 According to Nguyen Lan Anh, Forbes Vietnam Editor, “Positive conditions of the financial market have increased the number of well-performing financial-securities firms, followed by some other key industries such as property development and logistics”.
+This is managed by the Chief financial officer CFO, you might ask yourself what is the role of a cfo, but he is the one primarily responsible for managing the company’s finances, including financial planning, financial reporting, record keeping, and the risks management, he has to be in charge of every aspect including the analysis of data.

 In the past 12 months, the Vietnamese stock market has made significant achievements, as the bhe benchmark VN Index set its new historical high of 1,204 points in early April of 2018.
 In mind-May, the total market value of the Vietnamese stock market reached $168 billion, equal to 80% of Vietnam’s GDP.
 This number excludes the market value of Vinhomes (property development branch of Vingroup), which debuted on the HCM Stock Exchange on May 17, with the market value of $13 billion.